The Collective Voice of Ly$\alpha$ Emitters: Insights from JWST Stacked Spectroscopy: Data Analysis and Results

 A robust estimate of the dust attenuation, $A_V$, is required to reliably correct emission-line fluxes separated widely in wavelength.
 However, the low spectral resolution of NIRSpec/prism makes the determination of $A_V$ especially challenging in our data.
 In particular, the Balmer decrement \Halpha/\Hbeta is affected by blending between \Halpha and \NII; the \Hbeta/\Hgamma ratio critically depends on an accurate measurement of the \OIIIL[4363] line, which is blended with \Hgamma; while the \Hbeta/\Hdelta decrement is sensitive to the signal-to-noise ratio of the underlying continuum, which becomes progressively weaker and noisier in the outer spatial pixels.
 Indeed, the \Hbeta/\Hdelta ratio is only measured up to pixels $\pm1$ with S/N$>4$.

 Assuming that the \NII contribution to \Halpha inferred from our best-fit models in pixels $0$ and $\pm1$ is reliable (see Sect.~\ref{sec:method} and Sect.~\ref{sec:N2Ha-ratio}), the resulting negative \Halpha/\Hbeta Balmer decrements are consistent with no dust attenuation at all radii.
 Balmer decrements below Case~B are found even in high S/N individual spectra \citep[e.g.,][]{reddy2015}, supporting no dust contribution.
+Moreover, deviations from Case~B theory are expected from radiative transfer effects either in very optically thick scenarios \citep{scarlata2024}, or in a density-bounded regime \citep{mcclymont2025}.
 This scenario is in good agreement with the uniformly blue UV slopes observed across the spatial extent of the stacked LAEs.

 From the \Hbeta/\Hdelta ratio, we infer instead higher dust attenuation values which increase radially ($A_V=0.7\pm 0.4, 0.9\pm 0.5, 2.1\pm 0.7$ in pixels $0,-1,1$), excluding the pixels $2,-2$ due to the low S/N. This trend, however, is at odds with the observed UV continuum slopes, which become progressively bluer toward the outskirts.
 Given the large uncertainties, the values are still consistent with Case~B with no attenuation, within 2-3 $\sigma$.
 Therefore, in the following we adopt no dust attenuation in our analysis.